Milton Grant: Early life

 Grant was born on May 13, 1923, in New York City—a fact that was not well known during his life, as Grant was notoriously reticent to divulge it.
-He told Washington business publication Regardie's in a 1988 cover story, "We're all so caught up in this age thing."
-After growing up in Plainfield, New Jersey, he first came to Washington after reportedly being recruited to the Office of Strategic Services during World War II, later telling stories of spying for the U.S. in north Africa and Italy.
+He told Washington business publication Regardie's in an August 1988 cover story, "We're all so caught up in this age thing".
+After growing up in Plainfield, New Jersey, and studying economics and English at New York University and Columbia University, he first came to Washington after reportedly being recruited to the Office of Strategic Services during World War II, later telling stories of spying for the U.S. in north Africa and Italy.

-After studying at Columbia University and New York University, he spent time in Scranton, Pennsylvania, at WARM, where he served as a color commentator on sportscasts.
+After the war, Grant returned to Columbia to finish his degree.
+He spent time in Scranton, Pennsylvania, at WARM, where he served as a color commentator on sportscasts.
 He returned to Washington in 1947 as a summer replacement at WTOP, then joined the staff of WINX as a disc jockey in 1950.
 By 1953, he had moved to WOL, where he hosted The Milt Grant Record Show.

 The Milt Grant Show

 Grant began appearing on television on March 7, 1954, when Washington station WTTG began airing a Sunday program known as Marion Showcase, which featured a movie, talent show, and dancing.
 In July 1956, Grant started a new program on the station: Milt Grant's Record Hop, which debuted on July 22, 1956, as a simulcast on WOL and WTTG.
 The program was supported by local police and civic organizations with the hope to be a "constructive approach" against juvenile delinquency.
 That October, WTTG extended a contract offer to Grant, which he accepted effective October 1; he then left WOL to become a full-time television broadcaster.

 Live from a ballroom at the Raleigh Hotel, The Milt Grant Show became the city's highest-rated local program by 1958.
-High-profile stars of the day, such as Chuck Berry, Buddy Holly, Frankie Avalon, Nat King Cole, Bobby Darin, Ike & Tina Turner, Harry Belafonte, and Fabian were guests on the show during its run.
-In addition to hosting the show, Grant was also the producer and sold advertising for such brands as Pepsi.
+High-profile stars of the day, such as Chuck Berry, Buddy Holly, Frankie Avalon, Nat King Cole, Bobby Darin, Ike & Tina Turner, Harry Belafonte, Bob Hope, Connie Francis, and Fabian were guests on the show during its run.
+In addition to hosting the show, Grant was also the producer and sold advertising for such brands as Pepsi, Motorola, and Briggs ice cream; the kids on the program often knew the sponsors well.
+Grant got half of all advertising revenues in the first contract, a share that diminished as revenues increased; at one point, his contract was renegotiated because he earned more than John Kluge, the CEO of WTTG parent Metropolitan Broadcasting.
 The dancers—among them future reporter Carl Bernstein—were mostly White; Black dancers were only allowed on Tuesdays, and they were not allowed to dance with White partners.